 In the case of elders, we find the positive declaration that the apostles Barnabas and Paul chose elders for the churches.
 This occurred not in one church only, but in every church which they had founded in those countries a short time previously.
-They returned there, partly in order to do it: it was not a natural consequence of their presence; it was not (as you say would now naturally be done in a similar case) the churches which had called them to their aid; they retraced their steps to visit the churches, and by their own authority they did not install, did not take part in a ceremony, but chose elders for the churches&#8212;the word, as we have said, being exactly the same as that which is employed for the choice by the churches of the persons to whom they had entrusted their money.
+They returned there, partly in order to do it: it was not a natural consequence of their presence; it was not (as you say would now naturally be done in a similar case) the churches which had called them to their aid; they retraced their steps to visit the churches, and by their own authority they did not install, did not take part in a ceremony, but chose elders for the churches -- the word, as we have said, being exactly the same as that which is employed for the choice by the churches of the persons to whom they had entrusted their money.
 In neither the one case nor the other is it a question

-| The word used here is exactly the same as that employed by the Holy Spirit to distinguish what the apostles, Paul and Barnabas, did with regard to elders.
+¦ The word used here is exactly the same as that employed by the Holy Spirit to distinguish what the apostles, Paul and Barnabas, did with regard to elders.

 {355}

-of a ceremony, nor of the imposition of hands, but of the choice of him who should fulfil the office&#8212;chosen because they had confidence in him for the work to which he was destined.
+of a ceremony, nor of the imposition of hands, but of the choice of him who should fulfil the office -- chosen because they had confidence in him for the work to which he was destined.
 It is precisely that which you said it was not.
-The faithful were to discern the persons that they wished to have as their messengers and to give them the seal of their approbation (*dokimaze).* It was not a question of any ceremony, of any imposition of hands; it was precisely a question of choice and discernment, and nothing else.
+The faithful were to discern the persons that they wished to have as their messengers and to give them the seal of their approbation (*dokimaze*).
+It was not a question of any ceremony, of any imposition of hands; it was precisely a question of choice and discernment, and nothing else.
 All that you say stands in open contradiction to the meaning and positive and formal declaration of the word.
 It is impossible to be in more direct and positive opposition to the word than you are in all you say.
-And how do you seek to elude the force of the positive declaration of the word? &#8220;It gives equally detailed directions about the one (deacons) as about the others (bishops); it is, in consequence, quite allowable to believe that election which might be applied to the first, would not become sacrilege with regard to the second.&#8221; Allow me to tell you, sir, that it is not permitted to those who take their place as defenders of the word, and accuse others of abandoning it by following rationalistic principles, to treat it with such lightness.
-It is not lawful to trifle with that which is inspired, and to neglect it for some &#8220;perhaps,&#8221; and by such frivolous propositions to say that it is not sacrilege to believe what is not found in it; that which is allowable is to examine the word and to submit to it.
+And how do you seek to elude the force of the positive declaration of the word?
+"It gives equally detailed directions about the one (deacons) as about the others (bishops); it is, in consequence, quite allowable to believe that election which might be applied to the first, would not become sacrilege with regard to the second."
+Allow me to tell you, sir, that it is not permitted to those who take their place as defenders of the word, and accuse others of abandoning it by following rationalistic principles, to treat it with such lightness.
+It is not lawful to trifle with that which is inspired, and to neglect it for some "perhaps," and by such frivolous propositions to say that it is not sacrilege to believe what is not found in it; that which is allowable is to examine the word and to submit to it.

 What you quote from @1 Timothy 5: 22 demonstrates that, even when it is only the ceremony of laying on of hands which is in question, the reference is certainly to discernment and responsibility.
 The passage is as simple as your interpretation of it is false.
 Timothy was not to lay hands hastily on any one.
 It was therefore a question of discernment on his part, and grave responsibility with regard to the person to whom he gave the sanction of his solemn approval, which shews the very evident meaning of that which follows, namely, that if he did it lightly and the person was unsuitable for this charge, Timothy would have his share in the evil that he might do.